Take the Stage: Planning for All Types of Families

-As your family grows, a strong income protection plan can help bridge the gap if you are unable to work due to illness or injury.
+As your family grows, a strong income protection strategy can help bridge the gap if you are unable to work due to illness or injury.
 It’s one less “what if?” to worry about.

 Protect Your Dreams

-Among Americans, top priorities include educating their children and protecting their future.5 Whole life insurance can help you do both, with a guaranteed death benefit for loved ones and a guaranteed cash value that can be applied to education.6,7 Who you designate as a beneficiary is your choice — life insurance helps protect any type of family.
+Among Americans, top priorities include educating their children and protecting their future.6 Whole life insurance can help you do both, with a guaranteed death benefit for loved ones and a guaranteed cash value that can be applied to education.7,8 Who you designate as a beneficiary is your choice — life insurance helps protect any type of family.

-Developing a savings plan as early as possible is another smart way to fund your child’s higher education.
+Developing a savings strategy as early as possible is another smart way to help fund your child’s higher education.
 Regularly saving 15 to 20 percent of your income is a good target.
 Here’s how to get started.